 - The key owner (Chapters 1.3.3 and 1.4.1.4) is responsible for copying or forwarding the key to the end entity or entities. - The key owner must obligate the end entity/all end entities to comply with this CP/CPS when using the private key. - Temporary certificate revocations can be transferred to individuals from the group of end entities. - Final certificate revocations can only be initiated by the key owner.
 To do this, the key owner must provide the details of the revocation reasons and the question and answer required for the revocation. - After a person leaves the group of end entities (e.g., termination of the employment relationship), the user or key owner must prevent misuse of the private key by withdrawing the certificate from this user.
 If it is not possible to withdraw the certificate, the certificate must be revoked immediately. - A transfer of responsibility to a new or additional key owner for pseudonyms, robots or function- and groupaccounts takes place in DTAG's HR system and must be documented there.
-The new key owner needs to be identified and registered in accordance with this CP/CPS and evidence must be produced of their authorization as a key owner. - A transfer of responsibility to a new or additional key owner for function groups (Functional mailboxes) takes place in the cPKI system and must be documented there.
-The new key owner is identified in accordance with this CP/CPS, their authorization as key owner (owner of the mailbox) is checked against DTAG's Active Directory.
+The new key owner needs to be identified and registered in accordance with this CP/CPS and evidence must be produced of their authorization as a key owner.

-Deutsche Telekom Security GmbH Page 88 of 159 Public last review: 28.04.2021
+Deutsche Telekom Security GmbH Page 88 of 160 Public last review: 16.02.2022